Deputy Executive Director

 - Continuous Improvement: we never stop learning from our past to improve our future

-The Associate Director position involves substantial amounts of writing (including grant writing and reporting, business communications, and letters to partners and donors), so strong writing skills are required.
+- Strong writing skills are required.
+The Deputy Executive Director position involves substantial amounts of writing (including grant writing and reporting, business communications, and letters to partners and donors).

-Collaboration is central to executing our mission.
-Candidates must have a demonstrated ability to work effectively with staff, partner organizations, funders, volunteers, and members of the community at large.
+- Cultural competence is a must.
+Collaboration is central to executing our mission so candidates must have a demonstrated ability to work effectively with staff, partner organizations, funders, volunteers, and members of the community at large.
 We work with diverse groups of different cultures, languages, religions, economic status, ages, professions, and levels of education.
-Cultural competence is a must.

 - Community Relations: Establish and maintain productive working relationships and cooperative arrangements with related community groups and partner organizations.
 Serve as an effective spokesperson for Urban Roots to other organizations, the media, and the public.

 - Staff Management: Ensure that an effective team is in place and that they function to their fullest potential.
 Ensure compliance with personnel policies and government regulations.
 Responsible for hiring, terminating, training, supervision and annual evaluation of staff.
 Setting benchmarks for staff, and continuously evaluating performance.
 Oversee staff development.

 - Financial Management: Use sound financial practices to plan, forecast, and prepare an annual budget and oversee adequate control and accounting of all funds including disbursements in accordance with contract and donor requirements.
 Maintain official records and documents and ensure compliance with regulations and reporting requirements.

 - Fundraising: Assist with fundraising planning and implementation to meet revenue goals and ensure that productive relationships are maintained with all funding sources including individual donors, while identifying new funding opportunities.